 - 21% of Hispanics provide caregiving for the older and younger generation

 - 8% of black families provide caregiving for the older and younger generation

 - 5% of white families also fall into the sandwich generation

 Sandwich Generation Stress is Super-Sized

 In general, elder caregivers have higher levels of stress, anxiety, and depression than non-caregivers.
 Because of the extra hours involved in caregiving, sandwich generation stress builds in the caregiver’s body.
-The result produces physical problems like high blood pressure, elevated insulin levels, cardiovascular problems, and a weakened immune system.
+The result produces physical problems like:

 All caregivers have a high risk of having sandwich generation stress turn into depression. [ix] A study called, “Study of Working Caregivers and Employer Health Costs” shows that 20% of women caregivers over the age of 50 experience symptoms of depression as compared with 8% of the female non-caregivers. [x]